 The Metropolitan Police Department provides a competitive lineup of benefits that round out the compensation package for police officers.
 Comprehensive health and life insurance are only the beginning.
 The District of Columbia and the Metropolitan Police Department offer some unique benefits not found anywhere else!

 Police Officer Salary

-Additionally, police officers (and civilian employees) who are certified as fluent in any language other than English, including American Sign Language, receive a $50 stipend per pay period — the equivalent of an extra $1,300 a year.
+Additionally, police officers (and civilian employees) who are certified as fluent in any language other than English, including American Sign Language, receive a $50 stipend per pay period approximately an extra $1,300 per year.
 To qualify for the stipend, members must pass a certification test administered by an outside contractor.

 Police Officer Benefits

 |Benefit Name||Benefit Description|

 |Annual Leave||13 days to start, 20 days after 3 years, 26 days after 15 years|